 Liz Price– Director of Public Private Partnerships, Hoffman & Associates (Moderator)

 The city-owned site is being developed under a 99-year ground lease with the District by Hoffman-Madison Waterfront, a joint venture between Hoffman & Associates and Madison Marquette as well as ER Bacon Development, City Partners, Paramount Development and Triden Development.

 Southwest Waterfront Development Timeline

 By 2000, it was clear that action needed to be taken to reinvigorate the area.
 In 2000, the Anacostia Waterfront Initiative was launched and by 2003, a small area plan for the area was completed.
 In 2004, the Anacostia Waterfront Corporation was created and by 2006, a RFEI was issued for waterfront redevelopment.
 PN Hoffman and Streuver Brothers, a Baltimore developer, were selected to create and implement development plans for the site.
-Streuver was unable to continue in the deal and a new JV partner was found in Madison Marquette.
+Streuver was a casualty of the financial crisis of 2008 and a new JV partner was found in Madison Marquette.
 In 2013, a PUD for the project was approved and construction started in 2014.
 The grand opening for the first phase of the project took place in 2017.
 The entire development opened at the same time, creating an instant “place” for the waterfront.